abbas-taher/wordladder-search-problem/README.md

 - Tree search
 - Optimization

-### V1.
+### v0.
 Matching & Comparing

-The code snippet below is our first attempt to finding the basic operations needed for the task.
+The code snippet below is our first attempt to finding the basic functions (operations) needed for the task.

-    # wordladder_v1.py
+    # wordladder_v0.py
     class WordLadder:
         def doMatch(self, wordl, wordr):
             pattern = []